 What Is Copilot Cowork?

-Copilot Cowork is Microsoft’s new agentic AI capability inside Microsoft 365 Copilot.
-Launched March 30, 2026 through the Frontier early-access program, it uses Anthropic’s Claude alongside OpenAI models to handle long-running, multi-step tasks across your entire M365 environment.
+Copilot Cowork is Microsoft’s agentic AI capability inside Microsoft 365 Copilot.
+It launched March 30, 2026 through the Frontier early-access program and reached general availability on June 16, 2026.
+It uses Anthropic’s Claude alongside OpenAI models to handle long-running, multi-step tasks across your entire M365 environment.

 This isn’t a chatbot.
 Copilot Cowork sends emails, schedules meetings, creates documents, posts in Teams, and manages your calendar — with you approving each action before it executes.